Services Must be Licensed & Types of Licences

 The classes of licence are:

 • Probationary licence – may be held for up to 12 months while a full licence application is processed.
 To get a probationary licence the service must meet the qualifications, ratios, service-size, and premises and facilities standards.
-Once the service is open, the Ministry considers it will be likely to comply with the curriculum, health and safety, and governance, management, and administration standards.
-The Ministry of Education is not legally allowed to issue a probationary licence to a service whose more recent licence was a full licence or a transitional licence.
+Once the service is open, the Ministry considers it will be likely to comply with the curriculum, health and safety, and governance, management, and administration standards

 • Full licence a full licence is issued to a service when it is assessed as meeting all regulatory standards.
 A full licence once issued has no expiry date.

-• Provisional licence this licence is issued to a service that is non-compliant with regulatory standards, the conditions stated on its probationary or full licence, or it has not complied with a written direction within the period of time stated on the written direction/ warning.
-A service may also have its licence reclassified to provisional whilst the Ministry investigates a serious complaint or incident involving a child.
-Legally the Ministry must not keep a service on a provisional licence for more than 12 months.
+A provisional licence will state that the conditions stated on its probationary or full licence have not been met, or that it has not complied with a written direction within the period of time stated on the written direction/ warning.
+A service may also have its licence reclassified to provisional if a serious incident involving a child warrants licence reclassification.

-• Suspended licence the Ministry may suspend a service’s licence if it is satisfied on reasonable grounds that it is not in the interests of the children attending or participating in the service for the service to continue to operate; or the service provider has physically ill-treated a child; or in guiding or controlling a child, subjected the child to solitary confinement or deprived the child of food, drink, warmth, shelter, mobility, or protection or failed to ensure that the child is not ill-treated; or failed to prevent a person reasonably suspected of doing anything referred to above from having contact with the children.
+A suspended licence can be issued if the Ministry finds that it is not in the interests of children for the service to continue to operate; or the service provider has physically ill-treated a child; or in guiding or controlling a child, subjected the child to solitary confinement or deprived the child of food, drink, warmth, shelter, mobility, or protection or failed to ensure that the child is not ill-treated; or failed to prevent a person reasonably suspected of doing anything referred to above from having contact with the children.
 A licence may also be suspended should the Ministry find that the service provider has failed to take all reasonable steps to ensure that children do not come into contact with staff or any other person involved in the provision of the service who is suffering from a disease or condition capable of being passed on to children and likely to have a detrimental effect on children if passed on to them.
 Should a service no longer be under the control of the licence holder, the Ministry may suspend the service’s licence.

 What is shown on an ECE service licence